Howarto/skypey/README.md

 ReactJS is one the best tools that any frontend developer can choose to use and this tutorial created by Ohans Emmanuel is one of the best tutorial that I have ever seen.

 Pros:
+1. Redux amazingly explained!
-1. ReactJS architecture explained
+2. ReactJS architecture explained
-2. Best practices like use arrow functions, good names and project structure 3.
+3. Best practices like use arrow functions, good names and project structure

 Cons:
 1. Use of trivial third party libraries that cause external dependencies (e.g: use Lodash only to get the values Array instead of use Object.keys(OBJECT))